kiransalve/Power-BI/Learn with Gigs/SQL.md

 ORDER BY first_name DESC;

 26.
 Show the province_id(s), sum of height; where the total sum of its patient's height is greater than or equal to 7,000.

 select province_id, sum(height)
 from patients
 group by province_id
 having sum(height) >= 7000;

+27.
+Show the difference between the largest weight and smallest weight for patients with the last name 'Maroni'

+select max(weight) - min(weight)
+from patients
+where last_name = "Maroni";